Ontario will begin accelerating second COVID-19 vaccine doses in 7 delta variant hot spots

 When Elliott was asked about reducing the window between AstraZeneca doses similar to other provinces, she said that the 12-week interval is “the gold standard” and that the government is following the advice of medical experts.

-Officials are encouraging residents who received their vaccine outside of Ontario are being encouraged to contact their local public health units to ensure their vaccination status has been properly recorded.
+Officials are encouraging residents who received their vaccine outside of Ontario to contact their local public health units to ensure their vaccination status has been properly recorded.

 According to the government, 73 per cent of adults in Ontario have received at least one dose of a COVID-19 vaccine, while 11 per cent have received both shots and are considered fully vaccinated.